marizawi/marizawi.github.io/readme.md

 # Final project

-This is my final project made in the end of JavaScript developer: React bootcamp.
+Namby-pamby is my final project from JavaScript developer: React bootcamp.

+It is a simple application which helps to find random place for vacations.
+Moreover, it presents basic information about chosen country, including the exchange rate, shows current weather and indicates the place on the map.

 ## Used technologies